Nyxia AI (NYXC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Nyxia AI Historical Price

-According to the latest data gathered on Nyxia AI live price page, the current price of Nyxia AI is 0.01799018USD.
-The circulating supply of Nyxia AI(NYXC) is 10.00M NYXC , giving it a market capitalization of $179.78K.
+According to the latest data gathered on Nyxia AI live price page, the current price of Nyxia AI is 0.01711092USD.
+The circulating supply of Nyxia AI(NYXC) is 10.00M NYXC , giving it a market capitalization of $171.54K.

 The Nyxia AI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NYXC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.